mautic/developer-documentation-new/docs/components/categories.rst

         'plugin:helloWorld' => 'mautic.helloworld.world.categories'
     ]

-Please prefix Category keys with ``plugin:`` it determines permissions to manage Categories.
+Please prefix Category keys with ``plugin:`` as it determines permissions to manage Categories.
 The ``helloWorld`` should match the permission class name.

 .. vale off